georgialoper/vanilla-extract-codemash-2023/pages/7_tailwind.md

 <!--
 pros of atomic CSS
-- Reusable CSS helps keep bundle size small
+- Finite amount of CSS in your app
-  - define all the things once, use everywhere
+  - define all the things once, reusing  everywhere
 	- Author less custom CSS
 	- Don’t have to invent classnames
-- Performant Static Stylesheet
+- Performance benefits of a Static Stylesheet
-  - purge CSS
+  - Additionally, Tailwind offers a purge CSS build plugin will remove all classes from your static CSS that aren't used in your page or app
-- Don't need a library that runs in the browser
+- Bundle size: Don't need to send down a library that runs stuff in the browser
-- Make safer changes
-  - can you actually?
--->
+- Some claim tailwind allows you to make changes more safely, since following this approach you should you change your markup rather than touching your CSS
+  - I'm not convinced that's a legit point.
+That's a much larger refactor that I'd hope to take on when I have tokenized CSS -->

 ---